edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

         println!("{}", name);
     };
     ```
-    This type of closure can implement Fn, meaning it can be called multiple times without mutating its captured environment.
+    This type of closure can implement `Fn`, meaning it can be called multiple times without mutating its captured environment.

 - Mutable borrow: `&mut T`.
     When a closure needs to modify a captured value, it captures it through a mutable borrow.